 When a student seeks to align outward appearance, expression and social interactions with internal gender identity in a way that is new (or at least new at school), it marks a milestone in that young person’s development.
 Typically, this will include things such as changes in a student’s name or pronouns, a more “typical” gender expression, the use of facilities such as restrooms or changing rooms consistent with gender identity, participation in activities such as sports or after-school programs, and various ways of socially interacting with other students.

 There are a number of key considerations that must be accounted for when a student makes the decision to publicly share their authentic gender, whether prior to becoming a student at the school or while currently enrolled.
-Regardless of the specific circumstances, however, schools can maximize the potential for a successful experience through a carefully thought out Gender Support Plan designed to anticipate various circumstances that may arise in the process.
 A Gender Communication Plan can also be helpful in situations in which the child wishes to explicitly share their changed status with the school community at large.

 Gender and Sports at School